maraudermohan/image_tile_game/README.md

 * Location of the empty-slot is updated and maintained by reducers.
 * Implemented an auto-shuffling feature for the tiles, using a click event.
 * Implemented the feature to choose from 6 different images or import an image from an external link.
-* Added info banners to indicate the current status of the game.
+* Added info banners to indicate the win/lose conditions of the game.
 * Added the reset feature by resetting the store and re-initializing the app's state values.
 * Game-area's parameters are tweaked to fit the image's aspect ratio.
+* Added a countdown timer and loser state.

 ##Production Dependencies